National Finals Rodeo: History

 Due to the COVID-19 pandemic and Nevada's state mandated health restrictions, the 2020 National Finals Rodeo returned to the Dallas-Fort Worth Metroplex for the first time since 1961 at Globe Life Field in Arlington, Texas, where the state's health restrictions were less onerous.
 The inaugural National Finals Breakaway Roping (NFBR) was also held at Globe Life Field.

 The NFR returned to the Thomas & Mack Center in Las Vegas in 2021, while the NFBR moved to the Orleans Arena, also in Las Vegas, that same year.

-In 2022, the NFBR moved to Las Vegas’ South Point Arena & Equestrian Center.
-Unlike the first two NFBRs, which took place on same days as the NFR, the event took place just before the start of the NFR.
+In 2022, the NFBR moved to Las Vegas' South Point Arena.
+Unlike the first two NFBRs, which took place on same days as the NFR, since 2022, the NFBR takes place two days before the start of the NFR.

+The 2023 NFR was scheduled to take place from Thursday, December 7 through Saturday, December 16.
+However, as a result of the UNLV shooting on Wednesday, December 6, which occurred at the Lee Business School, only a mile away from the Thomas & Mack Center, the first round of the NFR was postponed out of respect for the victims.
+Instead, the first day of competition was held on Friday, December 8.
+To ensure that there would be ten rounds, on Wednesday, December 13, there were two rounds; one in the afternoon behind closed doors (meaning those with Night One tickets were not given a makeup) and the next one that night with standard Wednesday tickets.

+In May 2024, it was reported that the NFR could move to the New Las Vegas Stadium of the Las Vegas Athletics once the stadium opens in 2028.

+In June 2024, the PRCA and Las Vegas Events announced that their contract to keep the NFR in Las Vegas through 2035 would amount to $264,324,473 in total prize money for contestants and stock contractors.